 As well as being a Chartered Financial Planner, Mike is one of a very limited number of financial advisers in the UK to have been accredited by Resolution for family law matters.

 He is also qualified to advise on the complex area of pension transfers, as well as investment planning, inheritance tax and care fees.

-Stewart joined Tilney in 2008 and has 20 years financial services experience.
+Stewart is based in the Lonsdale Independent Financial Advisor’s Ringwood office and has 20 years financial services experience.

-He is a Chartered Financial Planner, Fellow of the Personal Finance Society, STEP Affiliate Member and holds advanced qualifications in Taxation and Trusts; and Pension Funding.
+He is a Chartered Financial Planner, Fellow of the Personal Finance Society, and holds advanced qualifications in Taxation and Trusts; and Pension Funding.

-Key Focus – He advises high net worth clients and specialises in financial planning in divorce, being an Affiliate Member of Resolution.
+Key Focus – He advises high net worth clients and specialises in financial planning in divorce.

 David is a Financial Adviser at AHB Saltus, having merged Andrews Hammond Brady, where he was a Director, with Saltus Financial Planning in 2016.